steffaniakubelio/Recipe-management-system/README.md

-user Classes and Characteristics :
+User Classes and Characteristics :
          The Recipe Management System caters to different types of users, each with their own set of privileges and functionalities.
 An administrator is responsible for managing the overall system and user accounts.
 A registered user is a regular user who can create, manage, and share their recipes.
 A guest user is a visitor who can browse the system without logging in.
         The features that are available to a registered user are:- Creating, editing, and deleting their own recipes